 If your landlord tells you to move, it doesn’t mean you have to.
-In San Francisco, rent controlled tenants (most tenants) can only be evicted for certain “just causes.”
+In San Francisco, if you are covered under rent control, you can only be evicted for one of 16 “just causes,” unless you share the rental unit with your landlord.
 Plus, here, and everywhere in California, evictions must follow specific legal procedures and a court process before you can be forced to move, unless you are a sole lodger living with the owner.

 Beware: Most “no fault” evictions require landlords to pay relocation payments and restrict whether or not a landlord can raise the rent on a new tenant or convert the unit into a condominium.
 Tenants who move just because the landlord tells them to—without making the landlord actually issue an eviction notice—allow the landlord to evade re-rental and condo conversion restrictions, as well as relocation payments.

 Also beware: Just because a landlord is selling a property, or just bought it, is not a ground for eviction (even if it’s a foreclosure).
 Thousands of San Franciscans are evicted by greedy landlords seeking to raise rents.
 If you are facing an unjust eviction, fight back; you can win.